reactql/kit/README.md

 ## Usage

 See the **[CLI tool](https://github.com/reactql/cli)** for easily deploying this starter kit on Mac, Windows or Linux.

+Then run `npm start` in the project root, and away you go!

+## Docker

+A [Dockerfile](https://github.com/reactql/kit/blob/master/Dockerfile) is included out-the-box.
+Building the image will generate optimised assets and a web server that runs in production mode, ready to deploy.

+Build as normal with:

+`docker build . -t <project>`

+Then run with:

+`docker run -p 4000:4000 <project>`

+Navigating to http://<docker_host>:4000 will yield the ReactQL project code.

 ### Complete documentation @ **https://reactql.org**